sunday, november 16th 2025

 SALIF MANE (LONG/TRIPLE JUMP)

 Salif placed sixth in the triple jump final at the Paris Olympics, after winning both the Olympic Trials and NCAA Championships earlier in 2024.
-This year, he will once again be representing Team USA at the upcoming World Championships.
+He once again reached the global final at the 2025 World Championships.
 A Bronx native, Salif grew up competing at The Armory, and he graduated from the Armory College Prep program before going on to attend Farleigh Dickinson University.

 LAWRENCE JOHNSON (POLE VAULT)